Reusable Bag Ordinance

 states that paper bags may “have greater impacts related to air quality, greenhouse gas emissions, water quality (from manufacturing) than plastic bags if the same quantity is used.”

-Implementation begins on June 6, 2013 in the City of San Mateo
+Implementation began on June 6, 2013 in the City of San Mateo

 .
-The City of San Mateo and the County of San Mateo will educate and provide opportunities for retailers and grocers to comply with the reusable bag ordinance.
+The City of San Mateo and the County of San Mateo educated and provided opportunities for retailers and grocers to comply with the reusable bag ordinance.
 Also, delis that have not already made the switch to non-polystyrene containers will have time to use their stock of polystyrene before enforcement in the City of San Mateo commences.

 Retail shoppers will have the option of bringing their own reusable bags.
 Retailers will charge a minimum of $.10 for a requested recycled paper bag or reusable bag.
 Exemptions apply for restaurants and nonprofit charitable organizations, as well as businesses that use produce and meat bags, garment cleaning bags and pharmaceutical bags.
 Please read San Mateo County’s ordinance

 |Reusable Bag Ordinance Video!

 Watch the County's animation video of the environmental impacts of single use plastic bags and paper bags!
 Thanks to the talented students of San Jose State who created this educational video.